Seeds and Seed Catalogs

 -

-Other growers can be a great source of seeds, especially uncommon or "Heirloom"
+Other growers can be a great source, especially uncommon or "Heirloom" strains.

-strains.
-These seeds often have some unique characteristic that seeds from
+These seeds often have some unique characteristic that a seed company doesn't

 -